jackdaw213/Artistic-style-transfer/README.md

-# Pytorch_Adain_from_scratch
+# Artistic-style-transfer
 Unofficial Pytorch implementation of [Arbitrary Style Transfer in Real-time with Adaptive Instance Normalization [Huang+, ICCV2017]](http://openaccess.thecvf.com/content_ICCV_2017/papers/Huang_Arbitrary_Style_Transfer_ICCV_2017_paper.pdf)

 Original torch implementation from the author can be found [here](https://github.com/xunhuang1995/AdaIN-style).

-This implementation uses Nvidia DALI and AMP to massively speed up training.
-WanDB is also used for monitoring the training process.
+This implementation uses Nvidia DALI and AMP to accelerate the training process, with WanDB employed for monitoring.

 ## Prerequisites